crisprVerse/Tutorials/Building_Database_Human_Cas9/README.md

 ### Specifying gene models and TSS annotations

-To annotate gRNAs with gene context, we need to specify a gene model formatted as a `TxDbObject`.
-To annotate gRNAs with TSS information, we also need to specify a `GRanges` object containg TSS coordinates.
+To annotate gRNAs with a gene and TSS annotation, we need to specify a gene model formatted as a `GRangesList` object, as well as a TSS annotation with a `GRanges` object.
 The `crisprDesignData` contains such objects for both the human and mouse genomes, in GRCh38 (hg38) and GRCm38 (mm10) coordinates, respectively.
 Ensembl gene models were used to generate such objects.
+We load those objects:

 ``` r
 data(txdb_human, package="crisprDesignData")